About us

 He wanted a practical approach that would achieve faster and better results for his patients.

-Patients that thought they were ‘unsolvable,’ that thought they would be anxious, depressed, cowardly forever.
+Patients that thought they were ‘unsolvable,’ that thought they would be anxious, depressed, fearful forever.

 Determined to alleviate their pain, he started developing what we now know to be cognitive behavioural therapy (CBT).